Electricity: Electrical current is 240 volts, 50Hz. UK-style three square-pin plugs are used.

 Entry requirements for Irish nationals: Irish nationals must hold a passport valid upon arrival.
 No visa is required.

 Passport/Visa Note: Travellers, except EEA nationals, should hold an onward or return ticket and documentation necessary for that journey, as well as sufficient funds for the period of intended stay in Cyprus.
 It is also advisable to have a hotel reservation.
 Extensions are available to visa-exempt nationals.
 Travellers should note that foreigners entering Cyprus north of the UN-patrolled 'green line' are deemed by the Government of the Republic of Cyprus to have entered illegally, and can be fined when crossing to the south (EU).
 Policies and procedures are subject to sudden changes, and visitors should check on the current situation before departing for Cyprus.
-It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
+It is highly recommended that visitors' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Travel Health: No vaccinations are required for travel to Cyprus but hepatitis A and B vaccinations are always recommended for travellers by health authorities.
 Health services on Cyprus are of a good standard.
 UK citizens should bring with them a European Health Insurance Card (EHIC), which enables them to receive free emergency medical treatment.
-Medical fees are reasonable in Cyprus, but supplies are expensive and it is probably a good idea to take with you any important prescription medications you may require (with the appropriate notes from your doctor to get them through customs).
+Medical fees are reasonable in Cyprus, but supplies are expensive and it is probably a good idea for visitors to bring any important prescription medications they may require (with the appropriate notes from their doctor to get them through customs).
 Travel insurance is advised.